superwalnut/odyssey/README.md

 If you did run that, no big deal.
 Just please ignore all the changes to environment.ts or environment.prod.ts files.

+## Build pipeline

+Need to create PR to merge to main.
+Once merged, it will deploy the main branch code to uat.
+For production deployment, it requires approval.

 ## Getting Started

 ```bash